 The horse had to be replaced.
-History - the story of change.
-But there was love between man and horse: care and response, companionship.
+History the story of change.
+But there was love between man and horse:- care and response, companionship.
 There is care and response between man and machine But a machine does not whinny when you approach it, nuzzle your shoulder when you pat it.
 Its exhaust does not manure the paddocks and make the grass and the wild flowers grow.
 The children cannot ride on its back, nor fondle its foal.
+It does not nibble sugar from your hand.
 It does not answer to its name.